MicrosoftDocs/azure-docs/articles/azure-maps/how-to-secure-spa-app.md

 1. Create a function in the Azure portal.
 For more information, see [Getting started with Azure Functions](../azure-functions/functions-get-started.md).

-2. Configure CORS policy on the Azure function to be accessible by the single page web application.
+2. Configure CORS policy on the Azure function to be accessible by the single-page web application.
 The CORS policy secures browser clients to the allowed origins of your web application.
 For more information, see [Add CORS functionality](../app-service/app-service-web-tutorial-rest-api.md#add-cors-functionality).

 3. [Add a system-assigned identity](../app-service/overview-managed-identity.md?tabs=dotnet#add-a-system-assigned-identity) on the Azure function to enable creation of a service principal to authenticate to Azure AD.